arkanoeth/Binance_Futures_analysis_V1/README.md

 # Output Data

 The code provides an .xlsx file with an index to navigate it.

 The following sheets are included:

 ![image](https://user-images.githubusercontent.com/62271657/233517973-982161e3-9d37-471c-978d-29c15d7bc113.png)

-On the second sheet, we have the **hourly movement**.
+On the second sheet, we have the **"hourly movement"**.

 ![image](https://user-images.githubusercontent.com/62271657/233518121-10c84e77-14c9-4644-84ba-f6741a35de41.png)